evolutionaryscale/esm-partner/iac/terraform-aws-esm-partner/README.md

 - **`shared_service_user_secret_access_key`:**
   The secret key associated with the shared service user (sensitive, not output by default).

 **NOTE: Though secret access key is marked as `sensitive` in Terraform, this is insufficient to secure the key material.
 By default Terraform stores output values unencrypted in its state file.
 You must take care to ensure that this key is handled properly (i.e., stored in a proper secrets store, by encrypting the Terraform state file).**

 ## Service Management

+### Startup Time

+It usually takes 10-15 minutes for SageMaker to complete the deployment of a new Endpoin when running `terraform apply`.
+Once that command succeeds, the SageMaker deployment of the model now lives on a dedicated GPU instance inside your AWS environment, and will be billed directly to your AWS account.

+### Outputs

 Use the `terraform output` command to get the information you need to manage the SageMaker Endpoint and authenticate using the shared service account: